ManageIQ/guides/README.md

 * Write a good commit message.
 The format for a commit message is as follows.
 Also [read more](http://goo.gl/w11us) on writing good commit messages.
   * A short summary of the commit under 72 characters.
 Do not use a ticket number as the subject alone.
   * A blank line.
+  * An optional body of text, preferably wrapped at 72 characters.
+The line length is flexible, particularly in cases where data such as tables or URLs are being copied.
+The body's purpose is to convey more detailed information about the commit, especially to someone who may need to search the code history for changes.
+Feel free to include URLs, Git SHA references to other commits, and even raw data to make the purpose of the commit clearer (e.g. "Was broken by commit 0f3a459b").
+  * A blank line if you've written a body.
   * References to any Bugzilla tickets or Github Issues, one per line if there are multiple.
     * Bugzilla tickets should be in the form of a full URL to the ticket.
     * Github issues should be of the form "Issue #n", where n is the issue number.
-  * Another blank line.
-  * A body of text, preferably wrapped at 72 characters.
-The line length is flexible, particularly in cases where data such as tables or URLs are being copied.
-The body's purpose is to convey more detailed information about the commit, especially to someone who may need to search the code history for changes.
-Feel free to include URLs, Git SHA references to other commits, and even raw data to make the purpose of the commit clearer (e.g. "Was broken by commit 0f3a459b").
 * Each commit should have it's own unique subject.
 Do not use the same subject for a series of commits in a branch of work.
 * Keep commits small by committing often and only include related changes and tests together.
 * You may be doing too much in a commit if...